undert03/vera-roomba/README.md

 Installation - Manual from GitHub
 -----------

-- Extract your the Vera Roowifi Roomba zip file you downloaded from here
+- Extract the Vera Roowifi Roomba zip file you downloaded from here

 - Uploads contents of icons folder to: /www/cmh/skins/default/icons (using WinSCP)